Wellness takes work, effort, and time. Healthy behaviors simply don’t happen overnight.

 7. Select wellness program incentives or rewards

-Incentives or rewards are an effective tool to change unhealthy behaviors, to adhere to healthy behaviors, to increase participation rates or to help individuals complete a program.
+Incentives or rewards are an effective tool to change unhealthy behaviors, adhere to healthy behaviors, increase participation rates, or help individuals complete a program.
 The argument for rewarding employees for participating in a wellness program pulls from the basic principles of behavioral psychology: People are driven to act by the positive consequences they expect from their actions.
 Building a rewards system into a wellness program is a great motivator.
-Rewards can take many forms, including points that can be exchanged for goods, gifts celebrating accomplishments or monetary awards.
+Rewards can take many forms, including points that can be exchanged for goods, gifts celebrating accomplishments, or monetary awards.

 8. Communicate the wellness plan